peteanderson80/bottom-up-attention/README.md

 py-R-FCN-multiGPU supports multiGPU training of detectors like faster-rcnn and py-R-FCN

+# Soft-NMS repository gets better results on COCO, so please refer to it.

 ### Disclaimer

 The official R-FCN code (written in MATLAB) is available [here](https://github.com/daijifeng001/R-FCN).